SI-Interview-Bot/BotApp/README.md

 is visable to slack.  `ngrok` is a simple way to accomplish this.

 - To install, run `snap install ngrok`.

+- Once installed, visit ngrok.com, create an account, and go to Setup & Installation.
+  From step 2, copy and paste the command to add your authorization token.
+  It should look something like this:
+  `ngrok config add-authtoken 2GfobMBf*&^785V876b887n87^*%%^%^bfg8b66UYJYYF^67`

 The bot is hosted on port `3000` by default.
 To start the session, simply run the following:
 - In a new terminal window run, `ngrok http 3000`